Save on tires with our top tips

 Buying a new set of tires always comes with additional charges tacked on, like the cost of actually installing them.
 It’s a good idea to know ahead of time what installation can be.

-As we mentioned, Walmart is the most economical choice to install tires, charging $15 per tire.
-If you prefer to shop at warehouses or special tire stores, you may pay as much as an additional $5 per tire.
+There are some economical choices to install tires.
+If you prefer to shop at warehouses or special tire stores, look for installation specials, or you may pay as much as an additional $5 per tire.

 Not all tire retailers offer the same services when they install your new tires.
 When shopping around, consider the perks each retailer might include in your total price.